-The allocation under optimal 0-1 caching can be modeled as a 0-1 knapsack problem [16].
-When the length and bandwidth of the videos are the same, the optimal 0-1 scheme caches videos in the order of their popularities.
+The allocation under optimal 0-1 caching can be solved as shown in Section III-A. When the length and bandwidth of the videos are the same, the optimal 0-1 scheme caches videos in the order of their popularities.
 We find that optimal prefix caching significantly outperforms optimal 0-1 caching for all the schemes we examine.
 Fig. 4 plots the transmission costs under the two caching schemes for UPatch and MMerge when $\hat{c_p}$ is 0 and the arrival rate λ is 100 requests per minute.
-UPatch and MMerge under optimal prefix caching result in substantially lower costs than under optimal 0-1 caching across the range of proxy cache sizes.
+UPatch and MMerge under optimal prefix caching results in substantially lower costs than under optimal 0-1 caching across the range of proxy cache sizes.
 For instance, when the proxy cache is 20% of the size of the video repository, optimal prefix caching reduces the costs over optimal 0-1 caching by 60% and 35% for UPatch and MMerge respectively.
 We therefore focus on prefix caching for the rest of the paper.